11. Make Independent Agencies Accountable

 Nondelegation.
 Under the Constitution, only Congress is vested with lawmaking power.
 Therefore, Congress may not delegate its lawmaking power to other branches or agencies (or, for that matter, to private entities). /2

-Now, the removal power extends only to ‘heads of departments,’ meaning agency leaders.
+To be clear, the removal power extends only to ‘heads of departments,’ meaning agency leaders.
 There’s nothing untoward about having civil service protections for rank-and-file employees, provided those employees are fireable for incompetence and insubordination.

 So far, we’ve been focusing on the separation of powers.
 What about federalism?
 To restore it, we need something more than just better laws.
-We need something structural, a ‘federalism veto,’ a tool that not only makes it easier to police the boundaries between Uncle Sam and the states but also makes it more likely that that boundary will be policed.
+We need something structural, a ‘federalism veto,’ if you will, a tool that not only makes it easier to police the boundaries between Uncle Sam and the states but also makes it more likely that that boundary will be policed.

 Someone besides Congress should have the power to repeal federal laws and regulations.
 That someone should be the states.

 To be effective, a check must be independent of the power it checks.
-A check on federal power must be independent of the federal government.
+Therefore, a check on federal power must be independent of the federal government.
 Congress is part of the federal government.
-Ditto, the executive and judicial branches.
-And since the whole people is unsuited to check federal power in real time because government by plebiscite is impractical and prone to produce extreme policy swings, that leaves the states.
+(Ditto, of course, the executive and judicial branches.)

 The states are the only actors in our system that can realistically be relied on to defend federalism in real time.